Samsung's advanced TVs go missing en route to Berlin

 OLED systems are widely touted successors to liquid crystal displays (LCDs).
 They are used in smartphones such as Samsung’s Galaxy Note because the displays are lighter, thinner and tougher than alternatives.

 However, in larger applications such as TVs, they are currently too expensive for mass-market sale.
-At a rumored price tag of $10,000, the 55-inch models from Samsung and LG would be 10 times the price of an equivalent LCD TV.

-Reporting by Chris Cottrell in Berlin, Hyunjoo Jin in Seoul and Harro ten Wolde in Frankfurt; Editing by David Holmes
+At a rumoured price tag of $10,000, the 55-inch models from Samsung and LG would be 10 times the price of an equivalent LCD TV.
+(Reporting by Chris Cottrell in Berlin, Hyunjoo Jin in Seoul and Harro ten Wolde in Frankfurt; Editing by David Holmes)